kn2tod/pistar-boot-from-usb/README.txt

 then be booted from either a mSD *or* uSD port.

-So the migration process simply consists of modifying an existing system a uSD device and cloning it to an USB device.
+So the migration process simply consists of modifying an existing system a uSD device and cloning it to an uSD device.

+(For the purposes of this documention, I use "mSD" to denote MultiMedia cards (commonly referred to as "micro" cards), typically used in Raspberry Pi's; "uSD" is used to denote an appropriate device attached via a USB port on the Pi, either a true USB-type device or other device connected via an USB adapter.)

 The outline of the migration process given below assumes you know your way around Rpi's, Pi-Star, Linux and the command line, editors, etc.